Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+Feb 13th 2025 v1.75a

+- Translated sheet to Roll20 CSE sanitiztion standard.
+No changes to layout or look.
+- Fixed problem with Dual wield Situational Bonuses showing when Custom Roll outcome was actived on weapons.

 Jan 20th 2025 v1.75

 - Add Cantor Talent from Heart of Glass/Ubersreik Adventures 1, situational test bonus for entertain singing.